ahmedsmae/books-overflow/README.md

 ### `npm run play`

-Launches play.js root file for the purpose of texting specific code only (not related to the code base)
+Launches play.js file in \_playground dir for the purpose of texting specific code only (not related to the code base)

 #### `_playground` directory